aravindps817/Endpoint-Search/README.md

 ```

-The "(selectedResult)" will emit "null" on close button usage, mouse click on error and no result cases.
+The "(onSelect)" will emit "null" on close button usage, mouse click on error and no result cases.
 Handle your functions accordingly.

-On elastic error or no results the drop down will be showing "no results".
+On error or no results the drop down will be showing "no results".

 ## Contributing
 Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.